-The School of Art wood shop is located on the first floor of the Art building rooms 115 and 117.
+The School’s Wood Shop is located on the first floor of the Art Building in rooms 115 and 117.
 Enter through room 117.
 There is no after hours access for evenings and weekends.
 The Design department manages some adjunct equipment located in rooms 113 and 123E.
 Access to this equipment is limited to Design department personnel.

 Training/ Skill development

-Wood shop training is provided in the context of School of Art curricula.
-Most SOA students first contact with the wood shop is through an introductory course within their department.
-These introductory courses schedule class time in the wood shop to discuss and practice safe wood working skills specific to their field of study.
-These skills may be building a canvas stretching frame or panel (A291), building a series of small tables (A351), exploring negative and positive space through construction/deconstruction of a series of cubes (A272), designing and cutting shapes to practice Itajime Shibori textile dyeing (A227), among many others.
+Wood Shop training is provided in the context of School of Art + Art History + Design curricula.
+Most students’ first contact with the Wood Shop is through an introductory course within their program.
+These introductory courses schedule class time in the Wood Shop to discuss and practice safe wood working skills specific to a field of study.
+These skills may be building a canvas stretching frame or panel (ART 291), building a series of small tables (ART 351), exploring negative and positive space through construction/deconstruction of a series of cubes (ART 272), designing and cutting shapes to practice Itajime Shibori textile dyeing (ART 227), among many others.

-On your first visit to the SOA wood shop you will have an introduction to safe practices and conduct in the wood shop given by the studio technician.
-You will also fill out paperwork to register you as a current user of the SOA wood shop.
+Typically a student’s first visit to the Wood Shop includes an introduction to safe practices and conduct given by the studio technician.
+The student will also fill out paperwork to register as a current user of the Wood Shop.

 Table saws 2